Ashik-Kumar-Ghosh/Customer_Shopping_Data_Analytics_Project-SQL-Python-PowerBI/README.md

 ## 👨‍💻 About the Author

-Hi, I’m **Ashik Kumar Ghosh**, a Data Analyst passionate about workflow automation and analytics.
+Hi, I’m **Ashik Kumar Ghosh**, a passionate Data Analyst with a strong focus on **workflow automation and analytics**.
-I specialize in **Python, SQL, Power BI, and Excel/VBA automation**, creating robust solutions that connect analytics to business impact.
+I specialize in **Python, SQL, Power BI, and Excel/VBA automation**, creating robust solutions that transform raw data into actionable insights and connect analytics to real business impact.
 ### 🚀 Stay Connected

 ---